Tax Filing Tips if You Earn Wages in Bitcoin in California

 Determining how much income you received in bitcoin wages over the course of a year can be an arduous task as April 15th nears.
 Our advice is that you keep diligent records throughout the year of the amount of crypto that you receive, the dates and times at which you actually received it, and the conversion value of the crypto vehicle to the U.S. dollar at those dates and times.
 This is a daunting task, but our hardworking Elk Grove tax attorneys can help you organize and plan your record-keeping strategies.

 Capital Gains Taxes for Bitcoin in California

-Regardless of how you come into your Bitcoin or other cryptocurrency, if you hold onto it as an investment, you may be subjecting yourself to capital gains taxes down the road.
+Regardless of how you come into your bitcoin or other cryptocurrencies, if you hold onto it as an investment, you may be subjecting yourself to capital gains taxes down the road.
 The IRS determined in 2014 that cryptocurrency will be viewed as property.
-For tax purposes, this means that difference in value of the Bitcoin between the time that you acquired it and the time that you sold it is relevant to your tax filings.
+For tax purposes, this means that difference in value of the bitcoin between the time that you acquired it and the time that you sold it is relevant to your tax filings.

 What You Should Know About Bitcoin Wages in California

-At NewPoint Law Group, we pride ourselves on our ability to stay on top of the hottest trends in tax law, so that you don’t have to.
-File your taxes for Bitcoin wages right with the help of the experts.
-Call us today at 1-800-358-0305.
+At NewPoint Law Group, LLP, we pride ourselves on our ability to stay on top of the hottest trends in tax law, so that you don’t have to.
+File your taxes for bitcoin wages right with the help of the experts.
+Call us today at 800-358-0305.